biobakery/humann/readme.md

 ### humann2_humann1_kegg ###

-Used for incorporating legacy databases in HUMAnN2.
-See the [Legacy databases](#markdown-header-legacy-databases) guide below.
+Used for incorporating legacy databases in HUMAnN 2.0 See the [Legacy databases](#markdown-header-legacy-databases) guide below.

 ----